kshedden/case_studies/stats485/syllabus.md

 and industry/commerce.
 We will spend approximately three lectures discussing the background and relevant statistical issues associated with each case study.
-After this context is provided, you will be given a writing prompt and will have approximately 10 days two prepare your report.
+After this context is provided, you will be given a writing prompt and will have approximately 10 days to prepare your report.
 Extensions will be given only in extreme situations.

 ## Computing